NCronJob-Dev/NCronJob/README.md

 - [x] The ability to instantly run a job
 - [x] Parameterized jobs - instant as well as cron jobs!
 - [x] Integrated in ASP.NET - Access your DI container like you would in any other service
-- [ ] Get notified when a job is done (either successfully or with an error) - currently in development
+- [x] Get notified when a job is done (either successfully or with an error).

 ## Not features